-It has been home to 39 monarchs and Henry VIII and Elizabeth I are said to have been particularly fond of the castle.
+It has been home to 39 monarchs and Henry VIII, Elizabeth I and Elizabeth II are said to have been particularly fond of the castle.

-In addition to being Queen Elizabeth II’s favoured weekend retreat, Windsor Castle is one of the Queen’s official residences.
-She spends around a month here every year during March–April and is also in residence for a week in June when she attends the service of the Order of the Garter in St George’s Chapel and the nearby Royal Ascot race meeting.
+In addition to having been Queen Elizabeth II’s favoured weekend retreat, Windsor Castle was also one of her official residences and she spent around a month here every year during March–April and was also in residence for a week in June when she attended the service of the Order of the Garter in St George’s Chapel and the nearby Royal Ascot race meeting.

 The whole complex covers over five hectares (13 acres) and includes the royal palace, which is used regularly by the royal family, and St George’s Chapel, where Henry VIII is buried.
 Some of the castle’s highlights include paintings by Canaletto, Rembrandt and Van Dyck; Henry VIII’s armour; the bullet that killed Admiral Lord Nelson; and the amazing Queen Mary’s Dolls’ House, which took 1,550 craftspeople three years to build.